HaiderAltaf/CS6910_Assignment2/README.md

     --learning_rate: learning rate of optimizer: 0.0001 or 0.001

-### Training our CNN model directly by running the command line arguments
+### 7. Training our CNN model directly by running the command line arguments
 I have created training function called __train_partB.py__ file it has everything needed for training and testing our model, we can run the code using command line arguments.

 Or we may also use .ipynb file for partB problem to train the model and test it.

-### Best Model checked on test dataset
+### 8. Best Model checked on test dataset

 You can download the model from the link  google driven given below.

     https://drive.google.com/drive/folders/11etp40yIrDahWTpMRCMF3xLnJ04JNt36?usp=share_link

-## Appendix

-Any additional information goes here